 Can the virus be passed to my fetus?

-This makes some sense – COVID-19 spreads primarily through respiratory droplets in the air or on hands that touch vulnerable areas of the body, such as the eyes and mouth.
+This case suggests the virus causing COVID-19 can infect the placenta and the fetus.
+This is not surprising, since many other viruses also lead to intrauterine infections.
+It supports the message that we tell pregnant women: Take all precautions to avoid catching the virus.
+COVID-19 spreads primarily through respiratory droplets in the air or on hands that touch vulnerable areas of the body, such as the eyes and mouth.

 Related reading: UT Southwestern Responds to COVID-19 Situation